We accept in-year school transfer applications a maximum of one term in advance of the requested start date, based on six terms per academic year.

 2. Open the form up in Adobe Reader, complete it and save your changes.

-3. Upload the document using the transfer form.
+3. Upload the document using the transfer form along with proof of address if required.

 Once we have processed your application, we will contact you either by email or post.